 A rabbit may not seem as complicated as a dog or a cat, but it still requires your attention.
 These cute little animals have their own needs and preferences, a certain daily regiment, nutrition requirements, and much more.
 If you are reading this, you are a responsible owner, and the following tips will tell you how to take care of a bunny.

 Come up with Sufficient Space

-Rabbits are big hoppers.
+In order to know how to take care of a bunny, you should know that rabbits are big hoppers.
 Don’t limit their space.
 If you are purchasing a bunny house, it must be large enough so that the animal can make at least three hops inside.
 The happiest rabbits get to run around their house freely.
 But would this make you the happiest owner?

 If you decide to confine your rabbit in a cage (even if it’s large and comfy), you still need to let it out at least once a day for a hopping session.

 Arrange a Loving Companion